Highlighted-dev/musidle-guess-todays-song/README.md

 ## Running the tests

-To run test use `nx test musidle-frontend`
+To run test use `nx e2e musidle-frontend-e2e`

 ## Built With